MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 code, you could set up a custom sorting option to do so.

-If you make custom sorting option changes for one company, those changes won’t be applied to your other companies.
+If you make custom sorting option changes for one company, those changes won't be applied to your other companies.
 Custom sorting options can be set on a per-company basis.

 **To set up custom sorting options for an advanced lookup window:**